davidbonnet/astravel/README.md

 ## Usage

-The `astravel` module consists of three elements described hereafter.
+The `astravel` module consists the following itmes described hereafter.

 #### astravel.defaultTraveller

-The `defaultTraveller` travels through all child nodes of a given `node` by recursively calling `defaultTraveller.go(node, state)`.
-The `defaultTraveller` also contains method handlers for each node type, such as `defaultTraveller.Identifier(node, state)`, that are called by its `go` method.
-This provides enough flexibility to easily build a custom traveller with its `makeCustom(properties)` method, or the `astravel.makeCustomTraveller(properties)` function.
+This object contains the following methods:

+- `go(node, state)`: Travels through the provided `node` with a given `state` (an object that can be of any type) by recursively calling this method.
+- `find(node, state)`: Travels through the provided AST `node` with a given `state`.
+If it catches a `Found` instance, returns it.
+Otherwise, returns nothing.
+- `[NodeType](node, state)`: Method handler for a specific `NodeType`.
+- `makeCustom(properties)`: Returns a traveller that inherits from the `defaultTraveller` with its own provided `properties` and the property `super` that points to the parent traveller object.

 #### astravel.makeCustomTraveller(properties) ➞ traveller